daniel-furman/RecFeatureSelect/README.md

 ---

-Example of runtime interface, with the recursive calls and the final saved covariance matrix (all beneath the threshold):
+Example of runtime interface, with the recursive calls and the final saved covariance matrix (all beneath the threshold) :---------------------------------:|:----------------------------------------:
-:---------------------------------:|:----------------------------------------:
 ![](data/img1.png) | ![](data/img2.png)